smeerten/ssnake/README.md

 ------------

 1. Fork it
-2. Create your feature branch
+2. Create your feature branch (preferably based on the develop branch)
 3. Commit your changes
 4. Push to the branch
 5. Submit a pull request